 In the context of the Helmut-Schmidt-Programme, future leaders in politics, law, business, and administration study for further academic qualifications.
 With a focus on practice, they prepare for their future professional careers following the principles of good governance.

 The programme offers highly qualified graduates the opportunity to gain a master’s degree in subjects that are of particular importance for the social, political and economic development in their countries of origin.
-Support is available for promising young professionals and managerial staff from Africa, Latin America, South Asia, South-East Asia, countries in the Middle East, and from the Ukraine.
+Support is available for promising young professionals and managerial staff from developing and emerging countries.

 The aim of the programme is to train future leaders from the above-mentioned regions to play an active role in the further social and economic development of their home countries.

 Scholarship holders are expected to use the knowledge and experience acquired in Germany to contribute to establishing democratically oriented economic and social systems aimed at overcoming social disparities in their home countries.
 Thus, the DAAD programme should contribute to supporting good governance and civil society structures in the partner countries and regions.